johanneslamers/backup-suite/README.md

 **Relax, it's backed up.
 Off site, on line, in case.** 🤖

 ## Features
-* All configuration is done in the ``.env`` file, rather than in the scripts themselves.
+* All configuration is done in the ``.env`` file, rather than in the scripts themselves
 * Uploads the backups to Amason AWS S3
 * After upload deletes the tarred files from the local server
 * Dumps each backup folder into its own file